Construction Excel template

 Can this be used on a real project?

 Yes.
-Start with one work package or trade section, then tune the coding and approval rules to match your organization.
+Start with one building or equipment system, then tune the coding and approval rules to match your organization.

 Can weights and thresholds be changed for company rules?